 If you compare two individuals, one with a higher IQ and lower EI and another with a more moderate IQ but high EI should not surprise you if the second person will become more successful in life.

 Why?
 Intelligence in standard terms (IQ) gets completely wiped out by emotions.
 Unless EI gets developed.
+And in many cases IQ is just an intellectual fraud!

 Why do we feel emotions such as anger and fear?